brandur/microservices/README.md

 ### Practice Moderation

-Service-oriented systems can result in large organizational, logistical, and operational benefits, but have very real drawbacks.
+Service-oriented architectures can result in large organizational, logistical, and operational benefits, but have very real drawbacks.
 Wide reaching changes that touch many services gain significant overhead in orchestration and the system gets harder to reason about as its complexity is fundamentally increased.
 In many situations, monolithic architectures are more appropriate.

 Practice moderation and objective thought when deciding whether to break out a service.
 Sketch out the API contract between itself and other components in the system.
 Thoroughly consider how likely those contracts are to stay roughly in the same shape over the long term.
 If major changes are likely, keep the monolith.